Clearout/clearout.github.io/blacktemple.md

 #### Mage

 - Tank High Nethermancer Zerevor (mage)
-- Use spellsteal to take Dampen Magic from boss
+- Use spellsteal to get Dampen Magic from boss
 - Stay away from raid

 #### Warrior